succinctlabs/starkyx/README.md

 ## Introduction
+Curta is a library for writing AIR constraints with composable and typed constraints.

+Stark proofs and verification are implemented via [Starky](https://github.com/0xPolygonZero/plonky2/tree/main/starky).
+This repository contains a modified fork of Starky to enable the support a 1-round AIR with random challenges and using the Curta AIR constraints.
+All the cryptographic primitives are imported from the [Plonky2](https://github.com/mir-protocol/plonky2) proving system.

 ## Building
 Curta requires the use of the nightly Rust toolchain.
 To use it by default, run the following command: